flappycoin-project/gitian.sigs.flap/README.md

-This repository contains gitian signatures for Litecoin.
+This repository contains gitian signatures for FlappyCoin.
 It should be updated on each release.
 Random members of the public are encouraged to participate in this process in order to better secure the integrity of the Gitian builds.

 ## Generating Gitian Sigs